Udaari

-Udaari (title from اُڈاری; lit: To fly) is an Urdu and Punjabi language social Pakistani television series that was created and co-produced by Kashf Foundation andMomina Duraid for Hum TV.
-It focused on the social and economic marginalisation of citizens in Pakistani rural society alongside highlighting deeply rooted issues such as child sexual abuse, gender discrimination and violence against women.
-It was aired from 10 April 2016 to 4 September 2016.
+Udaari (title from اُڈاری; lit: Flight) is an Urdu and Punjabi language social Pakistani television series that was created and co-produced by Kashf Foundation and Momina Duraid for Hum TV.
+It focused on the social and economic marginalisation of citizens in Pakistani rural society alongside highlighting deep-rooted issues such as child sexual abuse, gender discrimination and violence against women.
+It was originally aired from 10 April 2016 to 4 September 2016.
 The show is written by Farhat Ishtiaq and directed by Mohammed Ehteshamuddin.
-The plot of Udaari centres on the families of two Punjabi villagers Sheedan and Sajida, with Sheedan facing discrimination as she is in the performing arts and is looked down upon as belonging to the "Marasis" which is derogatory term when referring to musicians.
-On the other hand is the story of Sajda, a widow and a struggling single mother trying to bring up her daughter.
-The story goes on to show the struggles of the next generation, their daughters Meera and Zebo and how they overcome the many hurdles and barriers they face, while Zebo has to deal with the psychological, physical and emotional aspects of sexual assault and the shame that is associated with it.
-The dialogue "I am not a victim but a survivor", became the life line for many CSA survivors and post Udaari a great deal of discussion and debate was undertaken regarding how to address child sexual abuse at all levels.
+The plot of Udaari centres on the families of two Punjabi villagers Sheedan and Sajida.
+Sheedan faces discrimination as she is in the performing arts and is looked down upon as belonging to the "Marasis" which is a derogatory term when referring to musicians.
+Sajda is a widow and a struggling single mother working as a maid for her daughter's upbringing, she decides to marry Imtiaz for her daughter's wellbeing.
+The story takes a turn when Sheedan's daughter Ameera accuses Imtiaz of sexually harassing her.

 Udaari has an ensemble cast with Bushra Ansari as Sheedan, Samiya Mumtaz as Sajida, Urwa Hocane as Ameera, Farhan Saeed as Arsh, Ahsan Khan as Imtiaz, and Hina Altaf Khan/Areesha Ahsan as Zebo.
 The show is set in the village of Mirpur and urban areas of Punjab.